 Layering Drafting film and resin for a 3D affect

-Coloured pencil, pan pastels and a touch of ink on four sheets of
+The Curious Visitor 9x7 inches Coloured pencil, pan pastels and a touch of ink on four sheets of drafting film separated by thin layers of resin |

 As some of you know, I have been experimenting lately with using resin in my artworks, although my previous attempts have used acrylic for subsequent layers.
 Whilst working on my last piece, I became a bit frustrated with the way the acrylic applied to the resin and so I decided to discard it for a while and experiment with multiple layers of drafting film that had coloured pencil applied to them and then the resin in between each layer.
 I had a bit of an idea as to how the finished piece might look, but also had to let go of the total control I usually like to have and allow the piece to develop in its own way.
 The following images show the three earlier layers and how this piece developed.